 But beard brushes, on the other hand, start to become more and more beneficial starting around the two-month mark.

 That’s because you can use the brush to start training and taming your facial hair.

 Plus it helps to stimulate the natural sebum oil production and blood circulation to the beard area, which is clearly beneficial for the health and natural growth of your whiskers.

 NOTE: Don’t get a stiff boar bristle brush for such a short beard.
-It would be better to invest in a soft-to-medium bristled brush such as this one from Amazon.
+It would be better to invest in a soft-to-medium bristled brush.

 How to Trim a Two-Month Facial Hair